apache/tvm/docs/install/from_source.rst

 - Edit ``build/config.cmake`` to customize the compilation options

-  - On macOS, for some versions of XCode, you need to add ``-lc++abi`` in the LDFLAGS or you'll get link errors.
+  - On macOS, for some versions of Xcode, you need to add ``-lc++abi`` in the LDFLAGS or you'll get link errors.
   - Change ``set(USE_CUDA OFF)`` to ``set(USE_CUDA ON)`` to enable CUDA backend.
 So do other backends and libraries (OpenCL, RCOM, METAL, VULKAN, ...).